 Phase 6 employs the technique of body scanning, which is commonly used in other forms of therapy and meditation.
 During this time, you hold the original memory and the new positive belief in mind and mentally scan your body from top to bottom.4 The purpose is to discover any leftover tension in any part of your body that is associated with the memory.4

-For example, while holding the memory and positive thought in your head, you might also turn your mind to your head, then neck, facial muscles, then shoulders, and take notice of what you feel and if any of your muscles are tense.4 After going through your whole body, the body scan is complete.
-If you do have residual tension, you can then work through and process that with your therapist next.4
+For example, while holding the memory and positive thought in your head, you might also turn your mind to your head, then neck, then facial muscles, then shoulders, and take notice of what you feel and if any of your muscles are tense.4 After going through your whole body, the body scan is complete.
+If you do have residual tension, you can then work through and process this with your therapist next.4

-Revisiting traumatic memories can be a dangerous thing, and Phase 7 is responsible for closing out the session and ensuring you will be safe between sessions.4 If a memory is not completely processed, it is possible to have disturbing thoughts, images, or emotions between sessions.4 For some, these can lead to self-harm or regression in the therapy process if patients don’t know how to respond to them.4
+Revisiting traumatic memories can be a dangerous thing, and Phase 7 is responsible for closing out the session and ensuring you will be safe between sessions.4 If a memory is not completely processed, it is possible to have disturbing thoughts, images, or emotions between sessions.4 For some, these can lead to self-harm or regression in the therapy process if patients don’t know how to respond to the memories.4

 The process of closure concludes the session by preparing you for what to do in case of disturbing symptoms.4 Its goal is to minimize the likelihood of those symptoms occurring.4

-Even though it is the last phase, reassessment or reevaluation happens at the beginning of a new session.4 You typically review any thoughts (positive or negative) related to the previously targeted memory that occurred between sessions.4 The therapist will evaluate whether you need more processing for that memory or begin again with a new memory.4
+Even though it is the last phase, reassessment or reevaluation happens at the beginning of a new session.4 You typically review any thoughts (positive or negative) related to the previously targeted memory that occurred between sessions.4 The therapist will evaluate whether you need more processing of that memory or will begin again with a new memory.4

 What Are the Benefits of EMDR?

-EMDR is helpful because it works through the root of mental health symptoms to eliminate present-day disorders.3 While many factors can contribute to a mental disorder, past trauma or unresolved negative experiences can play a significant role.3
+EMDR is helpful because it works from the root of mental health symptoms to eliminate present-day disorders.3 While many factors can contribute to a mental disorder, past trauma or unresolved negative experiences can play a significant role.3

 EMDR for Drug and Alcohol Addiction

-Find EMDR Treatment Near Me
+Find EMDR Treatment Centers Near Me